sanginovs/Yahoo-Stock-Finance/README.md

 ## Description

-Yahoo Stock Finance is an application that works with stock data.
+Yahoo Stock Finance is an application that works with any stock data.
 What does it do?

 * a) program queries a user for a stock symbol and time period.
 * b) program downloads the historical data(.csv) from the Yahoo Finance website based on the user's query.